-Although it's incredibly easy to get behind the wheel of a brand-new motor, what with the various finance deals available to suit every budget, you would actually be amazed by some of the incredible cars you can pick up for less than £3,000 is perhaps just as attractive to some.
+It's now incredibly easy to get behind the wheel of a brand-new car, what with the various finance deals available to suit every budget, but on the other hand, the amount of tempting cars you can pick up for less than £3,000 is perhaps just as attractive to some.

-The great thing about this budget range is that you aren't forced to look at high-mileage heroes that have a patchy service history and some questionable stains on the seats.
-No, you actually get a great mix of well-cared for motors to choose from.
+The great thing about this budget range is that you aren't forced to look at high-mileage heroes that have a patchy service history.
+There is actually get a great mix of well-cared for motors to choose from.

 However, with so many vehicles available under £3,000, it begs the question: which are the best ones?
 Well, we've been hunting through the Evans Halshaw classifieds to see what vehicles we could find.
 We have a feeling you'll like what we have chosen.

-This two-door roadster may not be the most practical, or fastest... or economical.
+This two-door roadster may not be the most practical, or the fastest, or even the most economical.
 However, it makes up for those minor shortfalls by offering a convertible roof, zingy engine and a beautifully engineered chassis.
 Let's not forget that Mazda is a brand famous for its reliability, this little sports car will certainly serve you well if correctly looked-after.

-£3,000 will get you a decent fourth generation (2002-2009) Volkswagen Polo that has received a mid-life facelift (2005 onwards).
+£3,000 will get you a decent fourth-generation (2002-2009) Volkswagen Polo that received a mid-life facelift (2005 onwards).
 You'll most likely be looking at a well-maintained 1.2 or 1.4-litre petrol model (a 1.4-litre diesel is available too) for this price.
-If you can find a GTI for this budget then we definitely recommend it, the turbocharged 1.8-litre petrol engine certainly gets the tiny Polo down the road with urgency.
+If you can find a GTI for this budget then we definitely recommend it, the turbocharged 1.8-litre petrol engine certainly gets the tiny Polo down the road with urgency

 Ford redefined the supermini segment when it released the sixth generation of Fiesta that can be seen in the picture.
 An economical range of engines combined with distinguished levels of refinement and affordable running costs to create an award-winning car that continues to dominate its segment.

 In the mid noughties, Citroën shared the cost of manufacturing the C1 with Toyota and Peugeot, who released the Aygo and 107 respectively.
-The C1 instantly became a success thanks to its low retail price, even lower running costs and its ability to exploit the smallest of gaps in traffic.
+The trio instantly became a success thanks to their low retail price, even lower running costs and their ability to exploit the smallest of gaps in traffic.
 As a result, there are plenty of well-cared for examples to choose from on the market.